dylan-foundry/dylanfoundry.org/content/2014-08-function-types.rst

        #rest more-colls :: <collection>)
    => (new-collection :: <collection>);

-Ignoring the lack of parametric polymorphism, which we'll deal with in a future blog post, it is clear that it would be nice to have more detail about what sort of function should be passed to ``map``.
+Ignoring the lack of parametric polymorphism, which will be dealt with in a future blog post, it is clear that it would be nice to have more detail about what sort of function should be passed to ``map``.
 We would like to have a way to specify that the function passed to map should have a signature congruent with ``(<object>) => (<object>)``.